…Says It’s Illegal to Build LPG Skid Plant inside Filling Stations.

-The Nigerian Association of Liquefied Petroleum Gas Marketers (NALPGAM) has raised concern over the growing number of Liquefied Petroleum Gas skids being installed at petrol stations across the country.
+The Nigerian Association of Liquefied Petroleum Gas Marketers (NALPGAM) has urged Department of Petroleum Resources (DPR) to stop the approval of locating Liquefied Petroleum Gas (LPG) plants in fuel stations.

 Ogieva-Okunbor said that the proliferation of fuel and gas-filling stations across the country had raised safety concerns, considering the less than satisfactory compliance with minimum environmental safety requirements for the operations of those facilities.